 The Company has long-term contracts to supply its subscription-based solutions that are invoiced to clients monthly.
 The Company believes its total contract value of its subscription contracts with clients based on the actual contracts that it has to date, exceeds \$10 million.
 Further, the Company continues to see an uptick in client interest distribution channel expansion and in sales proposals.
-In 2021, the Company intends to continue to work to increase its presence in the IBM "Power I" infrastructure cloud and business continuity marketplace in the niche of IBM "Power" and in the disaster recovery global marketplace utilizing its technical expertise, data centers utilization, assets deployed in the data centers, 24 x 365 monitoring and software.
+In 2023, the Company intends to continue to work to increase its presence in the IBM "Power I" infrastructure cloud and business continuity marketplace in the niche of IBM "Power" and in the disaster recovery global marketplace utilizing its technical expertise, data centers utilization, assets deployed in the data centers, 24 x 365 monitoring and software.

-During the year ended December 31, 2021, Data Storage's cash increased \$11,242,205 to \$12,135,803 from \$893,598 December 31, 2020.
-Net cash of \$360,690 was used by Data Storage's operating activities resulting primarily from the changes in assets and liabilities.
-Net cash of \$6,418,110 was used in investing activities primarily from the purchase of Flagship.
-Net cash of \$18,021,005 was provided by financing activities resulting primarily from the sale of common stock and warrants.
-This was offset by the repayment of principle and accrued dividends as well as finance lease obligations.
+During the year ended December 31, 2022, Data Storage's cash decreased \$9,849,081 to \$2,286,722 from \$12,135,803 December 31, 2021.
+Net cash of \$663,801 was provided by Data Storage's operating activities resulting primarily from changes in assets and liabilities.
+Net cash of \$9,138,225 was used in investing activities from the purchase of short-term investments and capital expenditures.
+Net cash of \$1,374,657 was used in financing activities resulting primarily in payments on finance lease obligations and payments for deferred offering costs.
+This was offset by the cash received for the exercised options.

-The Company's working capital was \$12,084,815 on December 31, 2021, increasing by \$14,751,263 from \$(2,666,448) at December 31, 2020.
-The increase is primarily attributable to an increase in cash, accounts receivable, and a decrease in dividend payable.
-This was offset by an increase in accounts payable and lease payables.
+The Company's working capital was \$10,855,407 on December 31, 2022, decreasing by \$1,229,408 from \$12,084,815 at December 31, 2021.
+The decrease is primarily attributable to a decrease in cash, deferred revenue, and leases payable related party.
+This was offset by an increase in short-term investments, accounts receivables, prepaids and other current assets, accounts payable, and leases payable.